reymon359/book-sentences/books/clean-architecture/README.md

 A good architecture leaves options open. _The decoupling mode is one of those options._

 ### Independent Develop-ability

+When components are strongly decoupled, the interference between teams is mitigated.

+If the business rules don’t know about the UI, then a team that focuses on the UI cannot much affect a team that focuses on the business rules.
+If the use cases themselves are decoupled from one another, then a team that focuses on the `addOrder` use case is not likely to interfere with a team that focuses on the `deleteOrder` use case.

+So long as the layers and use cases are decoupled, the architecture of the system will support the organization of the teams

 ### Independent Deployability

 ### Duplication
 ### Decoupling Modes (Again)
 ### Conclusion